 - Vaccination

 - Vector control

 - Use of insect repellent

 - Wearing clothes that cover most of the body

-- Staying in well screened areas
+- Staying in well protected areas

-- Destruction of breading sites
+- Destruction of breading sites and

-- Health promotion
+- Health promotion.

-Vaccination which spans 10 years is done at designated centres and organizations must ensure that their staff have taken the vaccine most especially their international travelling staff and staff going to the forest area.
-Vaccination is recommended for persons age 9 months through 59 years living or travelling to high risk areas.
-Laboratory person and or person who work with the virus must take the vaccination.
+Vaccination which spans 10 years is done at designated centres and organizations must ensure that their staff take the vaccine most especially for international travelling and staff going to the forest area.
+Vaccination is recommended for persons aged nine (9) months through 59 years living or travelling to high risk areas.
+Laboratory persons and or persons who work with the virus must take the vaccination.
 Persons who receive the vaccine must not donate blood within 14 days to avoid the risk of transmission.

-Following the high morbidity and case fatality, organizations are advice to plan ahead of any eventualities.
+Following the high morbidity and case fatality, organizations are advised to plan ahead of any eventualities.